amouat/dim/README.md

 To turn on spell checking, hit `\s`.

-Limelight (dimming of surrounding text) can be turned off with `:Limelight!`.
+Limelight (dimming of surrounding text) can be turned on with `:Limelight`.
+Use `:Limelight!` to turn it off.

 If you use `gdim.sh`, note that it runs via a mounted X11 socket, not VNC or ssh forwarding.
 Whilst this is more efficient, it potentially breaks the sandboxing